TBD54566975/tbdex-js/packages/protocol/README.md

 0. clone the repo and `cd` into the project directory
 1. Install all project dependencies by running `npm install`
-2. start the test databases using `./scripts/start-databases` (requires Docker)
+2. run tests using `npm run test:node` to run tests within a nodejs runtime
-3. run tests using `npm run test`
+3. 2. run tests using `npm run test:browser` to run tests within a browser runtime

 ## `npm` scripts